duk3luk3/lerlacher.de/posts/tutorials/2015-04-10-cyanogenmod-on-htc-desire.markdown

 It's complicated.

-I used this ROM: http://forum.xda-developers.com/showthread.php?t=2549776
+I used

-And an old version of [twrp](http://forum.xda-developers.com/showthread.php?t=2595654)
+* a previously rooted HTC Desire with a pretty old version of [twrp](http://forum.xda-developers.com/showthread.php?t=2595654), and
+* a CM11 M12 ROM for HTC Desire: http://forum.xda-developers.com/showthread.php?t=2549776

 Steps: